zhengyuqigogo/hello-again/README.md

 # hello-again
-after closing my edition accidently, I have to recreate a resitory to continue my repository.
+after closing my edition accidently, I have to recreate a repoitory to continue my tutorial.